-The Differential Mobility Particle Sizer (DMPS) measures both the neutral and charged PNSD (Aalto et al., 2001).
-A typical DMPS setup contains a bipolar charger to assess the equilibrium charge distribution, a DMA (Differential Mobility Analyzer) to sample particles at specific particle sizes, and a CPC (Condensation Particle Counter) to measure particle number concentrations.
+The Differential Mobility Particle Sizer (DMPS) measures both the neutral and charged particle number size distributions (PNSD) (Aalto et al., 2001).
+A typical DMPS setup contains a bipolar charger to assess the equilibrium charge distribution, a DMA (Differential Mobility Analyzer) to sample particles at specific particle sizes, and a CPC

-At the Hyytiälä site, the measurements are taken with a twin-DMPS system consisting of two separate DMPSs operated in parallel.
-The first DMPS determines the size distribution of small particles, 3-50 nm in diameter, and the other measures larger particles, 15 nm-1000 nm in size.
-Together they cover the size range of 3-1000 nm.
-The CPCs used for particle counting are a TSI-3025 and a TSI-3010 (TSI Inc.), respectively.
-Both DMPSs contain a dryer at the inlet, with a continuous sheath flow with a relative humidity below 30% to enable measuring the particle size under relatively dry conditions.
-The measurement height of the DMPS system is at ground level at the station (~2 m), and the time resolution of the measurements is 10 minutes.
-The DMPS outputs were inverted following the normal pseudo inversion routine with DMA kernels (Stolzenburg, 1988).
+- 145 (Condensation Particle Counter) to measure particle number concentrations.
+At the Hyytiälä site, the DMPS measurement system contains two setups, consisting of a cylindrical DMA and a CPC for each setup.
+The CPCs can detect particle number concentrations ranging from 3 nm to 10 nm, whereas the detection of particle size range for the DMPS is 3-1000 nm.
+The DMPS system contains a dryer at the inlet, with a continuous sheath flow with a relative humidity below 30% to enable measuring the particle size under relatively dry conditions.
+The measurement height - 150 of DMPS is at ground level at the station (~2 m), and time resolution of the measurements is 10 minutes.
+The DMPS outputs were inverted using kernel inversion method.
 The inverted outputs were used for visualization of the Nano Ranking Analysis percentile bin separation (Fig. 2), as well as for the traditional NPF event classification and calculations of particle formation rates.